< Go to Avalanche Airbag

-The Ortovox Tour 32 + 7 ABS is one of our Top Picks for multi-day and hut-to-hut adventures.
-We had a really tough time deciding which pack to give this award to and in the end, we declared a tie.
-The Ortovox Tour 32 + 7 ABS ties the Mammut Light Protection because both are excellent packs for longer tours but offer features that appeal to different people.
-The Ortovox Tour 32 + 7 has more substantial suspension and a lot more features than the Mammut Light Protection but weighs slightly more.
+The Ortovox Tour 32 + 7 ABS was nearly our top pick for multi-day and hut-to-hut adventures.
+In the end the Black Diamond Saga 40 JetForce won that award because it was easier to pack, and didn't have the annoying feature of the Tour where the Velcro holding the airbag would fail and it would open up and the bag would start to fall out.
+The Ortovox Tour 32 + 7 ABS remains an excellent option for longer tours because it's super comfortable, still nearly half a pound lighter than the Saga 40, and offers more features - some of which that will strongly appeal to certain people.
+The Ortovox Tour 32 + 7 has more substantial suspension and a lot more features than the Mammut Light Protection, but weighs slightly more.
 Compared to the rest of the field, we think the Ortovox Tour 32 + 7 ABS is a well designed and highly featured pack that excels at all-day, hut-to-hut and multi-day ski and splitboard touring.
 It has 32 base liters, which can be increased by 7 liters by unzipping it, similar to many suitcases.
 Hence the name "32 + 7".
 The Tour 32 + 7 has a ton of features and has one of the most supportive frames of the airbag packs we tested.
 In addition, it has a sturdy waist belt that is more likely to be found on light backpacking packs rather than airbag packs.
 The MASS (Modular Airbag Safety System) unit is easily transferred between Ortovox's different airbag packs and allows you to buy just one MASS unit that can be used in several different packs.
-While a few may find the Tour 32 + 7 to be too compartmentalized, most will find it to be a well designed and an easy to use pack.
-With all its features and stout frame the Tour 32 + 7 is a little on the heavy side but not by much.
+While a few may find the Tour 32 + 7 to be too compartmentalized, most will find it to be a well-designed and easy-to-use pack.
+With all its features and stout frame, the Tour 32 + 7 is a little on the heavy side but not by much.

-The Ortovox Tour ABS 32+7 features the ABS airbag system which is our top pick among available systems.
-The ABS system uses two independent airbags to give the user redundancy in the event that one airbag becomes punctured or doesn't inflate.
-The twin bag system uses two 85 liter airbags for a total of 170 liters of volume which is the most of any airbag system on the market.
+The Ortovox Tour ABS 32+7 features the ABS airbag system which is one of our top picks among available systems, though for traveling and ease of use we thought the Black Diamond JetForce system was our favorite overall.
+The ABS system is cool because it uses two independent airbags to give the user redundancy in the event that one airbag becomes punctured or doesn't inflate.
+The twin bag system uses two 85 liter airbags, for a total of 170 liters of volume, which is the second most of any airbag system on the market, behind only the JetForce's 200L.
 Ortovox's MASS system is similar to the ABS Vari line, which also allows you to switch the same airbag between multiple packs.

 The MASS unit which is used in the Tour 32 + 7 is Ortovox's version of ABS's Vario modular zip-on packs and Mammut's RAS (Removable Airbag System) and PAS (Protection Airbag System) interchangeable systems.
 The MASS unit itself weights 2 lbs 13 oz and is easier to switch between packs than the Mammut PAS.
 The MASS unit is a little more expensive at $700 while the PAS costs around $600.
 These prices do not include the compressed gas canisters needed to charge either system.
 The MASS costs $280 less than the ABS Base Unit, which retails for around $980.
 After buying the MASS unit you will also need the cartridge/trigger, which costs $180.
 Each additional pack will run you between $300 and $320.
 These packs are very similar in price to the Mammut PAS packs.
 The Mammut's RAS base unit is $100 less expensive but doesn't have the horseshoe shaped airbag to protect the head and neck like the PAS system.
 The ABS Vario Zip-on packs are much less expensive, running between $80 and $140 per pack.

-The trigger handle of the Ortovox Free Rider 24 ABS is modular so it can be worn on either the right or left shoulder strap.
-The Ortovox Free Rider 24 ABS also allows you to run a hydration system on either side as long as it's the opposite side of your trigger.
-Something that is really cool and unique to the Ortovox is the metal clasp on the trigger that keeps it from accidenly triggering in your car or in a heli.
+Something that is really cool and unique to the Ortovox is the metal clasp on the trigger that keeps it from accidentally triggering in your car or in a heli.
 When you pull the trigger of an ABS pack it creates a small explosion which then travels down the line and forces a piece of metal to puncture a hole in the gas canister, which inflates the bag.